 We aim to equip students with the knowledge, attitude and competence to operate effectively in service that is inclusive and values driven.
 Our students will be taught the fundamental skills used to assess cases involving young people.

 Students will develop insight and competencies in effective brief (low-intensity) interventions for children, young people and family systems, as well as a range of written and computerised interventions.
-They will also learn of the services available across Children and Young Person Agencies.
+They will also learn how to work with other services in the child and adolescent field.

 Fees and funding